-- Ask your audience the question, “Will this can of regular soda float or sink in the bucket of water?”
+Ask your audience the question: “Will this can of regular soda float or sink in the bucket of water?”
 After gathering everyone’s answer, place the can of regular soda in the water and notice that it sinks to the bottom.
-If the can of regular soda floats, you might have an air bubble trapped under the bottom of the can.

-- Let your group experiment with different kinds of soda.
-Why do the diet sodas float and the regular soda cans sink, no matter the brand?
+Let your group experiment with different kinds of soda.
+Why do the diet sodas float and the regular sodas sink, no matter the brand?

 Try the experiment again using salt water.
 Are your results any different?
 What if you continue adding salt?
 How much salt do you have to add before your results change?

 Consider changing the temperature of the water or the temperature of the cans.
 Do either of those changes affect the results?